Zanobi Strozzi: Panel paintings

 Several paintings by Strozzi described in archival documents are now lost.
-Between 1434 to 1439 he painted a panel for the choir screen of the church of Sant'Egidio, Florence, perhaps identifiable with the Madonna and Child with Four Angels today at the Museum of San Marco in Florence.
+Between 1434 and 1439 he painted a panel for the choir screen of the church of Sant'Egidio, Florence, perhaps identifiable with the Madonna and Child with Four Angels today at the Museum of San Marco in Florence.
 He also painted a painted crucifix for San Marco, recorded in 1448.
 Vasari mentions a double portrait of Giovanni di Bicci de' Medici (d.
 1429), founder of the Medici family fortune, and his ally, Bartolommeo di Taldo Valori.
 In Vasari's day the portrait was in the bedroom of Cosimo I de' Medici, Grand Duke of Tuscany.

 A large Last Judgement by Strozzi for the convent of San Benedetto Porta a Pinti, Florence, was one of many paintings that disappeared from the Berlin State Museums in World War II.
 A smaller version of the subject is in a private collection.

 Of his six Virgin and Child panels, five use the popular Madonna of Humility type, in which the Virgin sits low on the ground on a cushion instead of a throne.
 The earliest of these, in the Royal Collection, gave rise to the artist's old notname, the Master of the Buckingham Palace Madonna.
 Strozzi's sixthVirgin and Child composition, now at the Brooklyn Museum, instead shows the Virgin enthroned between four angels.

 A few small-scale narrative paintings by Strozzi appear to have been independent works for domestic interiors.
 These include a Nativity at the Metropolitan Museum of Art, an Annunciation at the Philadelphia Museum of Art, and a God the Father Enthroned with Two Angels at the Musée Jacquemart-André, Paris.